-- Buttons, and , for browsing forward or backward through the manual one page at a time. - A button that displays the table of contents and an button that displays an index.
+- Buttons, and , for browsing forward or backward through the manual one page at a time. - A button that displays the table of contents and an index.
 Double-click a link in the table of contents or index to navigate directly to where the topic is described in the manual. - A button to access the full NETGEAR, Inc. online knowledge base for the product model - Links to PDF versions of the full manual and individual chapters.